swiftlang/swift/README.md

 Another option is to change the scheme to "Wait for executable to be launched", then run the build product in Terminal.

-### Swift Toolchains
+### Swift For TensorFlow Toolchains

 #### Building

-Swift toolchains are created using the script [build-toolchain-tensorflow](https://github.com/apple/swift/blob/tensorflow/utils/build-toolchain-tensorflow).
+Swift for TensorFlow toolchains are created using the script [build-toolchain-tensorflow](https://github.com/apple/swift/blob/tensorflow/utils/build-toolchain-tensorflow).
 This script is used by swift.org's CI to produce snapshots and can allow for one to locally reproduce such builds for development or distribution purposes.
 A typical